 As for the comfort, the Layla mattress is a rather comfortable as it can satisfy both softer and firmer preferences of the sleepers and provide them with a luxurious feel.

 Its soft cover and the all foam construction on the soft firmness allow you to sink in the mattress to a certain degree but not feel trapped.
-Similarly, if you prefer a firmer mattress, you just have to unzip and flip it over and you will be provided with a firmer comfort level.
+Similarly, if you prefer a firmer mattress, you just have to flip it over and you will be provided with a firmer comfort level.

-Like the Tomorrow Sleep, the Layla does a great job at sleeping cool, and it is far above almost every other mattress on the market in this category.
+The Layla does a great job at sleeping cool, and it is far above almost every other mattress on the market in this category.